pyrddlgym-project/pyRDDLGym/docs/jax.rst

 JaxPlan currently supports both options.

 A secondary problem in stochastic domains is that the gradients of sampling nodes are not well-defined.
-JaxPlan works around this problem by using the reparameterization trick (and other tricks) to convert any RDDL problem description to a differentiable stochastic program.
+JaxPlan works around this problem by using the reparameterization trick.
 To illustrate, we can write :math:`s_{t+1} = \mathcal{N}(s_t, a_t^2)` as :math:`s_{t+1} = s_t + a_t * \mathcal{N}(0, 1)`,
 although the latter is amenable to backpropagation while the first is not.